Orwell Astronomical Society (Ipswich)

 Theme: First quarter Moon.

-OASI held its first Open Weekend of 1995 on Friday 10, Saturday 11 and Sunday 12 March.
+OASI held its first Open Weekend of 1995 on Friday 10 - Sunday 12 March.
 There were two principal reasons for choosing these dates: they were suitable for observation of the Moon near first quarter (which occurred on 09 March) and the BBC Heavenly Bodies series had completed its run a few weeks earlier.
 The series invited viewers to send for a guide to astronomy that included a list of local societies holding open evenings.
 Heavenly Bodies generated about ten inquiries in the month before OASI's open weekend.

 Advertising for the event followed similar lines to previous years.
-Posters ware sent out to all the local libraries and information offices in the area and to individual members of OASI for distribution to friends and acquaintances.
-Both local radio stations ware notified of the event.
+Posters were sent to all local libraries and information offices in the area and given to members of OASI for distribution to friends and acquaintances.
+The two local radio stations ware notified of the event.
 BBC Radio Suffolk asked for an interview, which was broadcast on the Friday afternoon.
-The adverts in the Whats On columns in the local press were mentioned by many of the visitors as their main source of information on the event.
+Many visitors mentioned adverts in the What's On columns in the local press as their main source of information on the event.

-On the Saturday evening, because of the weather, observations were not possible and instead we showed some slides to the visitors.
+On the Saturday evening, because of the weather, observations were not possible and instead we ran a slideshow for the visitors.
 Unfortunately, OASI's slide projector, of many years standing, decided to devour several of the slides, with catastrophic results.
 As a result the committee has decided to use some of the monies raised from the weekend to purchase a new slide projector.

-A minimum of six members are required to run Orwell Park Observatory during an Open Weekend.
-On this Open Weekend we greatly exceeded the minimum on all three evenings.
+A minimum of six members is required to run the observatory during an Open Weekend.
+On this occasion we greatly exceeded the minimum on all three evenings.
 As well as the 26 cm equatorial refractor, members demonstrated smaller instruments on the balconies.
 This gave the visitors an opportunity to use and compare different sized refractors and reflectors.

 OASI had arranged to open the doors of the Observatory to the public at 8.00pm.
-However, on some evenings visitors were waiting outside before 7.30pm.
+However, on each evening, visitors were waiting outside before 7.30pm.
 The total number of visitors over the Open Weekend is estimated to be circa 250, making this our best open weekend for several years.

 Several visitors asked if we will be holding other open evenings later in the year.
 A second series of open evenings may be arranged for the autumn when Jupiter and Saturn will be visible.